 We may pass your data onto any law enforcement agency, court, regulator, government authority or other third party where we believe this is necessary to comply with a legal or regulatory obligation, or otherwise to protect our rights, the rights of any third party or individuals' personal safety, or to detect, prevent, or otherwise address fraud, security or safety issues.

 You have the right to ask us not to process your personal information for marketing purposes.
 We will usually inform you before collecting your information if we intend to use or disclose it for such purposes.
 If you do not want us to use your information for marketing purposes the latest communication received will have an opt out avenue.
-You can also email us at DPO@haynesgroup.co.ukand ask for your data to be removed or write to us at the address above.
-Other examples
+You can also email us by Clicking Hereand asking for your data to be removed or you can write to us at the address below.

 We take the business of reviews seriously and use a company called Judge Services to conduct our after sales reviews for our Used Vehicle departments.
 Judge Services adhere to the UK’s Consumer Protection from Unfair Trading Regulations (CPRs) and advertising rules.
 They also follow the Competition and Markets Authority guidance for online reviews and endorsements.